parasbajaj92/GettingCleaningData/CodeBook.md

 2. Dataset activity variable was merged with the activity lookup table to yield descriptive activity name.

-3. Datset was melted with subject and activity as id variables.

-4. Features were filtered to only those matching mean() or std().
+3. Features were filtered to only those matching mean() or std().
 Dataset was merged with derived feature code lookup table to get featureName.

+4. Datset was melted with subject, activity, and feature as id variables.

 5. An average was added per group of subject, activity, and feature